Home Dental Hygiene Dental Polishing and Cleansing Agents: A Quick Guide to Coronal Polishing Considerations

 Taste

 Obviously, this is a huge one.
-The mint family of polishing agents has run the polishing game for decades.
-There are other flavors out there, and manufacturers are getting more and more creative – pina colada, sugar cookie, grape, vanilla cupcake!
-These alternative flavors are not just children-centered anymore.
-They are for everyone.
-Some patients plain out do not like mint.
+The mint family has run the polishing game for decades.
+However, there are other flavors out there, and manufacturers are becoming increasingly creative, offering flavors such as pina colada, sugar cookie, grape, and vanilla cupcake.
+These alternative flavors are not just for children – they are for everyone.
+Some patients simply do not like mint.

 Patient Sensitivities and Allergies to Ingredients